 Next, select the Easy install using default configurations.

 Next, select the installation directory you created above and continue.

 Finally, create an Alfresco admin account password and finish the installation.

-In the end, you will be asked where to start up the service and select Yes.
+Ultimately, you will be asked where to start the service and select Yes.

-When you’re done, open your browser and browse to the server hostname or IP.
+When done, open your browser and browse to the server hostname or IP.

 You should see the Alfresco default page.
 To access the backend admin page, use the URL below: